Picture of electric vehicle on a long drive

 Case Study: London Westminster to Manchester

-Let's take a closer look at a real-world example of traveling from London Westminster to Manchester in an electric vehicle.
+Consider a real-world example: driving from London Westminster to Manchester in an electric vehicle.
 This journey covers approximately 320 kilometers (199 miles) and is a common route for both business and leisure travelers in the UK.

 Charging Infrastructure Along the Route